joseph-ampfer/Learning-Journey/README.md

   - Debugging: Techniques like using `printf`, utilizing debugger tools, and rubber duck debugging
   - Arrays: Introduction to arrays and how they store data in contiguous memory locations
   - Strings as Arrays: Understanding that strings are arrays of characters
-  - Command-Line Arguments: How to handle arguents passed to programs via the command line.
+  - Command-Line Arguments: How to handle arguments passed to programs via the command line.
   - Basics of cryptography

 - **Problem Set:**